Musical Director | Conductor

 The one who sends all the emails

 After taking up the violin for a hobby as an adult, Chris soon found himself playing in various amateur orchestras across London, where he discovered the joy of playing classical music.
-Twenty years on Chris is now a member of the Wandsworth Symphony Orchestra and also partakes in various summer music courses where he receives professional violin coaching.
+Chris is currently a long-term member of the Wandsworth Symphony Orchestra and has played violin as part of a pit band for local amateur productions of the musicals Funny Girl, Big Fish and Mel Brooks’s Young Frankenstein.